hwpengTristin/DSVNs-model/README.md

 # The trained DSVNs models

 ## The CASIA NIR-VIS 2.0 dataset
 We first pre-train the IDNet using MS_Celeb_1M dataset, and then fine-tune the DSVNs using CASIA NIR-VIS 2.0 dataset.
-The trained model (one of the tenfold) can be found here (Release after the paper has been accepted).
+The trained model (one of the tenfold) can be found here (https://pan.baidu.com/s/1HY6OutkrS1yjfFFTxNv2Vw password: fcnf).
 The DSVNs achieves rank-1 accuracy of 99.0 ± 0.3 and VR@FAR=0.1%(%) of 98.6 ± 0.3 on CASIA NIR-VIS 2.0, respectively.

 ## The Oulu-CASIA NIR-VIS dataset
 We first pre-train the IDNet using MS_Celeb_1M dataset, and then fine-tune the DSVNs using Oulu-CASIA NIR-VIS dataset.
 The DSVNs achieves rank-1 accuracy of 100% and VR@FAR=0.1%(%) of 95.5 on Oulu-CASIA NIR-VIS, respectively.